 Clarence Pathways

-There are four trails that make up the Clarence Pathways in Erie County.
+Four trails make up the Clarence Pathways in Erie County.
 Here is a brief description of each trail.
 You can take all four for a day of biking or just take one for a short ride.

 West Shore Trail 3.5 miles